Urban Health Equity Pathway

 What is the Urban Health Equity Pathway?

-The Pathway is a curricular and experiential program to advance health, research, and medical practice for under-resourced communities in Los Angeles.
-The program is geared toward students who are interested in health equity, health disparities, urban health and social justice.
+The Urban Health Equity Pathway is a multifaceted program that is geared toward students who are interested in health equity, health disparities, urban health policy & advocacy, the built environment and other such interdisciplinary topics and experiences.
 Pathway students are selected each year through a competitive application process.
-As part of the Pathway, students build longitudinal relationships with DGSOM and CDU faculty as well as community partner organizations.
 Those who complete all requirements of the Pathway will have details of their achievement noted in their MSPE (Dean’s Letter).

 The Pathway engages students in the following experiences throughout their medical school experience:

-• Community Service – Learners interact with community-based organizations in Los Angeles.
+- Community Engagement– Learners interact with community-based organizations in Los Angeles.
 Pathway students will be placed at dedicated community-based sites in the first year of medical school as part of the Early Authentic Clinical Experience course.
 This real-world experience is facilitated by DGSOM, CDU, and community partners and is designed to provide students with an early experience of health care in urban under-resourced areas.

 Year 1